ArturoDent/find-and-transform/README.md

 <br/>

-Vscode **snippets** although you to make conditional replacements, see [vscode's snippet grammar documentation](https://code.visualstudio.com/docs/editor/userdefinedsnippets#_grammar).
-But you cannot use those in the find/replace widget however.
+Vscode **snippets** allow you to make conditional replacements, see [vscode's snippet grammar documentation](https://code.visualstudio.com/docs/editor/userdefinedsnippets#_grammar).
+However you cannot use those in the find/replace widget.
 This extension allows you to use those conditionals in a `findInCurrentFile` command or keybinding.
 Types of conditionals and their meaning:

 ```
 ${1:+add this text}  If found a capture group 1, add the text. `+` means `if`